-Here is how we start our year to get financially smart
+Here is how you can start your year to get financially smart.

 #1 Financial Review of the Past Year

-We track all of our spending throughout the year with some software (if you currently don’t track your finances, I highly recommend it, you can’t fix what you don’t know isn’t working).
-If you are looking to get started there is Mint and Personal Capital both are FREE, and provide useful tools for tracking and managing your money.
+Track all of our spending throughout the year with some software (if you currently don’t track your finances, I highly recommend it, you can’t fix what you don’t know isn’t working).
+If you are looking to get started there is Tiller and Personal Capital, and provide useful tools for tracking and managing your money.

 Then starting in January we go back and look at where our money went over the past year.
 We go over all the different types (Gas, Groceries, Gifts, Shopping, Mortgage etc…) see where it went and decide what can be done and where we can start to cut corners.

 For instance, last year say we spent just over $3,000 in restaurants.
 While we both agree that we enjoy dining out, a lot of the time we dine out it’s more because of convenience and lack of planning.